• Skip to primary navigation

 • Location: Victoria Park

-• When to go: Opens from 10am to 10pm daily, but only after freezing temps allow the path to be created.
+• When to go: The pavillion is open from 9am to 10pm daily, but only after freezing temps allow the path to be created.

-• What to bring: Warm clothing including a toque, scarf and mitts, and a thermos full of hot chocolate, of course!
+• What to bring: Warm clothing including a toque, scarf, and mitts, plus a thermos full of hot chocolate, of course!

 Walk the Alberta Legislature Grounds